 While relatively versed in country’s modern-day history, very few visitors who travel to Russia are familiar with the ancient history that has significantly shaped Russia’s traditional culture.
 The early history of Russia is one of migrating peoples and ancient kingdoms.
 In fact, early Russia was not exactly "Russia," but a collection of cities that gradually coalesced into an empire.
 You will see two ancient capitals of ancient Rus: Staraya Ladoga and Novgorod.

 Prices are given in USD per person per tour (accommodation is not included).
-March 01 - December 31, 2017.
+Prices are valid from February 01, 2018 till January 31, 2019.

 - arrival and departure transfer with local guide